gisma-courses/LV-19-050-007/morea/gis-reproducible-research/experience-gis-reproducible-research-r.md

 (Adapted with permission from "An Introduction to Software Engineering Ethics" by Shannon Vallor and Arvind Narayanan.)

-*Before starting this experience, please read [What do we mean when we talk about ethics?](reading-se-ethics-intro.html).*
+*Before starting this experience, please read [What do we mean when we talk about ethics?](reading-gis-gis-reproducible-research-intro.html).*

-We noted above that failures of critical software systems can result in catastrophic loss of life or injury to the public.
+We noted above that failures of critical ssoftware systems can result in catastrophic loss of life or injury to the public.
 If such failures result, directly or indirectly, from software engineers’ choices to ignore their professional obligations, then these harms are clearly the consequences of unethical professional behavior.
 Those responsible each bear the